Alberto-12/qr-code-component/README.md

 ### What I learned

-In this challenge I learned how to work with images in HTML and also styling with CSS.
+this is the first challenge I've done and it's made with basic HTML and CSS without applaying rules for responsive layouts.
+Here's a snippet of HTML code where I'learned how to use images:

 ```html
 <img src="images/image-qr-code.png" alt="" width="288" height="288">